6hmDpYDQFH9VSfkLxazpfhagMkje3gNKaKdpztP/cwb/site/content/entry/citra-progress-report-2023-q2/index.md

 (insert picture)

 Another thing to consider is the hashing algorithm being used to identify the textures.
 Up until this point Citra used the deswizzled and decoded texture data as it was the most convenient option at the time.
 Said approach presents issues though when other graphics APIs enter the picture, namely Vulkan.
-As a low-level API, Vulkan accurately reports the host GPUs capabilities, meaning that certain formats Citra expects might not be natively supported, require conversions to work.
+As a low-level API, Vulkan accurately reports the host GPUs capabilities, meaning that certain formats Citra expects might not be natively supported, requiring conversions to work.
 Such conversions break the previously trusted hashing, which could lead to missing textures.

 With the hopes of fixing the aforementioned issues, GPUCode embarked on a journey of fully rewriting the custom textures implementation.
 The result is a greatly improved system with a bunch of cool new features, like support for compressed formats like BC7/BC5/ASTC and their container file formats DDS/KTX.
 By using  these formats, the size of a texture pack can be decreased significantly while also maintaining decent image quality.
-Note that the BCn formats are unsupported on android devices.
+Note that the BCn formats are unsupported on Android devices.
 So, if a creator wants to target mobile, we recommend either sticking to png, or having an alternative ASTC version of the pack.

-Async texture loading is also supported to mitigate loading stutters, which are especially noticeable on android with the recent SAF implementation we mentioned before.
+Async texture loading is also supported to mitigate loading stutters, which are especially noticeable on Android with the recent SAF implementation we mentioned before.
 We’ve also added a new hotkey to toggle between normal and HD textures without restarting the game, which is especially useful for demonstration purposes.
 Oh, and the icing on the cake: texture filtering with custom textures should now work as expected!

 (insert picture)